T R A V E L

 About the Author

 My family rarely left the United States.
 Other than some road trips to Tijuana, the National Parks, and Crestline, we never left the country.
 My brother, bless him, did stray off to Alaska to live for a time.
-That’s it.
+But, that’s it.

 It’s not easy to know just what it is because, until you’ve been there, you’re only speculating.